Kartik-A-1820/AI-AGENT/README.md

 4. **Authorize Google Workspace access:**
    - Place your `credentials.json` file in the root of the project.
    - Run the `get_google_service.py` script to authorize the application.
-This will create a `token.json` file that stores your access tokens.
+This will open a browser window for you to log in and grant permission.
+Upon successful authorization, a `token.json` file will be created to store your access tokens.
    ```bash
    python get_google_service.py
    ```